ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_trackedchanges/README.md

 The interface allows removing buttons from WYSIWYG profiles but it does it only if no WYSIWYG field that uses this profile contain any tracked changes.
-If tracked changes exist, the removing is blocked until all of them are accepted or rejected.
+If tracked changes exist, the action is blocked until all of them are accepted or rejected.

 ### RECOMMENDATIONS

 - Avoid making accessible change tracking buttons on content creation form.
-The change tracking functions does not work correctly when it is activated on a field that has no default value.
+The change tracking functions does not work correctly when it is activated on a field that has no default value.<br />
+In the NextEuropa platform, this option is checked as is in its configuration.
 - The function can meet some running time problem on some browser like IE11 when the change tracking is enabled on several WYSIWYG fields of the same entity (content). <br />
 Try as much as possible to avoid enabling it on too much fields of the same entity by default.